LearnBoost/cluster/docs/api.md

  Below are the settings available:

    - `workers`  Number of workers to spawn, defaults to the number of CPUs
-   - 'working directory`  Working directory defaulting to `/`
+   - `working directory`  Working directory defaulting to `/`
-   - 'backlog`  Connection backlog, defaulting to 128
+   - `backlog`  Connection backlog, defaulting to 128
-   - 'socket path`  Master socket path defaulting to `./master.sock`
+   - `socket path`  Master socket path defaulting to `./master.sock`

  We can take what we have now, and go on to apply settings using the `set(option, value)` method.
 For example: